pgr_depthFirstSearch - Proposed¶

 The resulting traversal is different.

-The left image shows the result with ascending order of ids and the right image shows with descending order of ids:
+The left image shows the result with ascending order of ids and the right image shows with descending order of the edge identifiers.

 See Also¶